webplatform/docs/css/properties/animation-delay/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes====Remarks===
-The version of this property using a vendor prefix, '''-ms-animation-delay''', has been deprecated.
-To ensure compatibility in the future, applications using this property with a vendor prefix should be updated accordingly.
-This property accepts <code>s</code> and <code>ms</code> as valid time units.
+|Usage=The <code>animation-delay</code> property delays the start of an animation by the amount specified in seconds (<code>s</code>) or thousandths of a second (<code>ms</code>).
+If a negative value is specified, the animation starts immediately, but at the point it would have reached at the specified offset.
+So, if the animation is four seconds long, and the delay is set to minus two seconds, it begins halfway through.

 Values are rounded up to the second decimal place.
-Each '''animation-delay''' is paired with a corresponding [[css/properties/animation-name|'''animation-name''']].
+If multiple values are specified as a comma-separated list, aach '''animation-delay''' is paired with a corresponding [[css/properties/animation-name|'''animation-name''']].
 If more '''animation-delay''' values are declared than corresponding [[css/properties/animation-name|'''animation-name''']] values, the excess '''animation-delay''' values are ignored.
 If fewer  '''animation-delay''' values are declared than corresponding [[css/properties/animation-name|'''animation-name''']] values, the list of '''animation-delay''' values is repeated from the beginning until the '''animation-name''' values are exhausted.
 |Import_Notes====Syntax===